-

 - Advanced Pathophysiology: In-depth study of disease processes and their impact on mental health.

-- Educational Background: Typically, applicants should possess a Bachelor of Science in Nursing (BSN) degree from an accredited institution.
-Some programs may also consider individuals with an Associate Degree in Nursing (ADN) or a nursing diploma if they hold a bachelor's degree in another field.
-For graduate certificates, an MSN is often required.
+- Educational Background: For the shortest PMHNP programs, applicants should typically possess a Bachelor of Science in Nursing (BSN) degree from an accredited institution.
+For graduate certificates, an MSN is required.

 - RN Licensure: An active and unencumbered RN license is usually mandatory, either in the state where the program is located or where clinical rotations will take place.
 Some programs may necessitate multi-state licensure if rotations cross state lines.